julheer/spotiapi/README.md

 # spotiapi
 A small library for getting convenient and structured information about the Spotify user (currently only about the user who created the app key).
-Last library version - **1.2.5 (release 09.04)**.
+Last library version - **2.0.0** (`pip install -U spotiapi==2.0.0`).

 ![MIT](https://img.shields.io/github/license/Julheer/spotiapi.svg)
 ![Version](https://img.shields.io/pypi/v/spotiapi)

 ## Requirements

-This library requires one additional library: [requests](https://github.com/psf/requests) (versions **2.25.1 and higher**).
+This library requires one additional library: [http3](https://github.com/encode/httpx) (versions **>=0.6.7**).
 It will be installed automatically when you download my library from PyPI.

 ## Installation
 To install the library, you will need the Python - `pip` package manager.
 You can install the library by writing a single command - `pip install -U spotiapi`.
 You can also specify a specific version.
 Please [check this](https://pypi.org/project/spotiapi) for more information.